zvolsky/krepo/views/plugin_mobilelayout_README.txt

 with fs, .btnRow class is defined: <div class="btnRow"> prevents included buttons to be smaller then 12px (to make them always well clickable)

-to improve behaviour of full-width text use <div class="fwt">
+together with w3.css: to improve behaviour of full-width text use <div class="fwt">
   this style will be used: .fwt {padding: 0 3px; overflow-x: hidden;}